 Under the Act, individuals and groups are limited in the amounts they may contribute to candidates for federal office and to the political committees which support them.
 11 CFR 110.1, 110.2, and 110.3.
 The limitations apply to any type of contribution, including contributions of money, contributions of goods or services, loans, endorsements of loans, etc.10 Political committees may not retain contributions that exceed the donor's contribution limit.
 11 CFR 110.9.
 (See the section "Handling Illegal Contributions," which appears later in this brochure.)

 Certain contribution limits are indexed for inflation in odd-numbered years.
-These limits include contributions made by individuals and nonmulticandidate committees to federal candidates and national party committees, the individual biennial limit and the special limit afforded to the national party committees to support Senate candidates.
+These limits include contributions made by individuals and nonmulticandidate committees to federal candidates and national party committees and the special limit afforded to the national party committees to support Senate candidates.
 The Commission announces the amount of the adjusted contribution limits in the Federal Register.
 11 CFR 110.17(e).

 |To each candidate or candidate committee per election||To national party committee per calendar year||To state, district & local party committee per calendar year||To any other political committee per calendar year1||Special Limits|